torrespro/training-be-module-01/enterprise-integration-module/README.md

 # Backbase Training Exercises

+### Prerequisites

+You need to get a training server up and running before performing this excerise.
+Follow the instructions that can be found here [training-server](https://github.com/Backbase/training-server/tree/code-migration)

 ### Installation & Configuration

 You are now going to integrate the camel module for this excercise with your portal.